bengfarrell/paperdoll/README.md

 # paperdoll

 To use this demo available at https://bengfarrell.github.io/paperdoll, simply go to the link.
 It should ask for permission to use your webcam.
 Once this happens, you'll see yourself.
-It's not waiting for you to load in some assets.
+It's now waiting for you to load in some assets.

 To do this, open the right side pane (arrow button to expand).
 Here, you can add some assets.
 For a quick demo, download the sample asset set by clicking the link.
-Once downloaded, unzip the file, and drag and drop all the assets (png and JSON) onto the drag/drop area.
-If you'd like to download now, it's at http://bengfarrell.github.io/paperdoll/vincentprice.zip
+Once downloaded, unzip the file, and drag and drop all the assets (png and JSON) onto the drag/drop area (multiple files are accepted at once).
+If you'd like to download ahead of time, it's at http://bengfarrell.github.io/paperdoll/vincentprice.zip

 Now, step back to let the camera see your whole body.
 Paper doll parts will be overlaid on top of your arms, legs, torso and head!